SpaceApi/provisioning/README.md

 ## Things to do
 * Adding another ssh key recreates all machines.
-* volume and ip id's have to be transfered manually into the environment files.
+* volume id's have to be transfered manually into the environment files.